 Motrin, Tylenol.
 Mild pain relievers.

-Chlorine Dioxide Tablets (30).
-Wife is allergic to iodine, so I had to use something different.
+Chlorine Dioxide Tablets.
+My wife is allergic to iodine, so I had to use something different.
 Used to disinfect water.
-One tablet treats 1 liter of water.
+One tablet treats 1 quart of water.

 Blue Latex Gloves.
 Prevents contamination from body fluids.
-My family doesn’t have any blood-born diseases, but should I need to treat a stranger, or a stranger is treating me, the gloves are available.
+My family doesn’t have any blood-borne diseases, but gloves are available should I need to treat a stranger or a stranger is treating me.